Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Introduction

 which is well-defined also for vanishing values $y_j$ upon the convention $0\log 0 = 0$.
 In this framework, to ensure that $(Ax)_i > 0$ for all $i \in \{1, \dots, m\}$, we consider a forward operator $A$ such that its $i$-th row vector, $a_i$, satisfies $a_i \in \mathbb{R}_{\geq 0}^n \setminus \{0\}$ for all $i \in \{1, \dots, m\}$, and $x \in \mathbb{R}_{>0}^n$.
 These conditions are not overly restrictive, for instance, a standard convolution operator typically satisfies them.

 Early contributions to image reconstruction based on Kullback–Leibler (KL) divergence minimization date back to the foundational works of \cite{Richardson72, Lucy1974, Shepp1982}, which introduced iterative regularization schemes grounded in the Expectation-Maximization (EM) framework.
 A notable instance is the Richardson–Lucy algorithm, developed independently in \cite{Richardson72, Lucy1974}, which applies EM updates to linear image deconvolution under Poisson noise.
-Building on this framework, Byrne proposed in \cite{Byrne1993} the Multiplicative Algebraic Reconstruction Technique (MART), a broader class of iterative methods based on cross-entropy minimization, designed for Poisson inverse problems with non-negativity constraints and multiplicative updates.
+Building on this framework, Byrne proposed in \cite{Byrne1993} the Multiplicative Algebraic Reconstruction Technique (MART), a class of iterative methods derived from cross-entropy (Kullback–Leibler) minimization using multiplicative updates under non-negativity constraints.
+While MART (and its simultaneous variant SMART) aim at minimizing $\mathrm{KL}(A x, y)$, this objective differs from the more common Poisson-likelihood divergence $\mathrm{KL}(y, A x)$.
+In this respect, the expectation-maximisation maximum-likelihood (EMML) algorithm — and in particular Byrne’s accelerated block-iterative variant (RBI-EMML) as described in \cite{ByrneAccEMML1998} — align more closely with the standard Poisson noise model.

 While these methods remain effective and are still used in modern applications (see, e.g., \cite{Zunino2023_ISMinverse}), they typically require early stopping to prevent overfitting to noise, which introduces a reliance on heuristic tuning to obtain satisfactory results.